 Click on the deployment you want to roll back from your Deployment history, and then click

-Gearset will run a comparison between a snapshot of the environment and its current state.
+Gearset will run a comparison between a snapshot of the environment as it was before this deployment and its current state.
 From here, you can choose exactly which changes to roll back.

 Items will be pre-selected for the rollback, but you can customize the selection.
-In this case, a custom field was accidentally added as part of the original deployment, which I now want to delete, so I ensure just that box is selected.
+In this example, permissions were accidentally deleted as part of the original deployment, and I now want to re-add them, so I ensure that just this box is selected.

 After successfully rolling back your changes, your deployment will be stored in your deployment history, tagged as a rollback.
-From here, you can view the usual PDF deployment report, download the package and even roll back the rollback if you wish!
+From there, you can view the usual PDF deployment report, download the package, and even roll back the rollback, if you wish!